georgialoper/strongly-typed-css-stirtrek-2023/pages/vanilla-extract/6_sprinklesFn.md

 click

-One thing that's not very atomic in that these spacing atomic classes are just targetting the padding property, so all sides of the element will receive padding,
+One thing that's not very atomic i that these spacing atomic classes are just targeting the padding property, so all sides of the element will receive padding,

 I think we want finer grained control over that
 -->